To inform, inspire, enlighten and entertain with unique, local content; to help our partners prosper; and to lead and inspire our communities.

 To that end, the Longboat Observer serves primarily the barrier island of Longboat Key (near Sarasota, Fla.), as well as surrounding barrier islands.
 It has an average weekly circulation of 15,000 and more than 30,000 weekly readers.
 It reaches more than 95% of the 10,000 residences on Longboat Key and specializes in news and events affecting Longboat Key as well as providing comprehensive coverage of the region’s arts and social scenes.

-In 1997, the company started The Gulf Coast Business Review, a weekly that focuses on companies, entrepreneurs and business and economic trends on the west coast of Florida; it has paid circulation of 4,000.
+In 1997, the company started the Business Observer, a weekly that focuses on companies, entrepreneurs and business and economic trends on the west coast of Florida; it has paid circulation of 4,000.

 In 1998, the company launched the East County Observer to serve the fast-growing suburban areas of east Manatee and Sarasota counties.
 The East County Observer has weekly distribution of 23,000 and more than 46,000 readers.
 It specializes in community news, events, business, real estate and sports affecting primarily East Manatee County.